LaunchCode-Education-Archived/skills-back-end-csharp/csharp4python/classes-and-objects-encapsulating-behavior/README.md

 currentMenu: java4python
 ---

-Having explored configuring data within classes (via fields and properties), let's turn our attention to behavior (methods).
+Having explored configuring data within classes (via fields and properties), let's turn our attention to configuring behavior (methods).

 ## Calling Methods on Objects

 A **method** is a procedure that belongs to a class.
-In C#, all procedures must be part of a class, a significant difference from Python, where functions may stand on their own.
+In C# all procedures must be part of a class, which is a significant difference from Python where functions may stand on their own.
 Let's revisit our minimal class example.

 ```csharp